pdfernhout/Pointrel20130202/README.md

 That level could potentially be implemented in a variety of way.
 Previous versions in a variety of languages are on SourceForge [here](http://sourceforge.net/projects/pointrel/).
 The most recent alternative version in Java for the client and PHP for the server is on GitHub [here](https://github.com/pdfernhout/Pointrel20120623).
-The version you are looking at uses JavaScript/HTML/CSS for the client and PHP for the server and is on GitHub [here](https://github.com/pdfernhout/Pointrel20130202).
+The version you are looking at uses JavaScript/HTML/CSS for the client and either PHP or NodeJS for the server and is on GitHub [here](https://github.com/pdfernhout/Pointrel20130202).

 The upper level is called "Twirlip" and represents applications, content, processes, and users that (hopefully) support collective civic sensemaking in a co-evolutionary way.
 That level is largely unfinished at this point.
 It is the hope to collectively build it using the Pointrel tools here as its base.

 ## Services provided

-The Pointrel System currently supports these services on the server side in PHP (accessed via CGI):
+The Pointrel System currently supports these services on the server side in PHP (accessed via CGI) or via a NodeJS-powered server:

 * Storing files which are then retrievable by a combination of their SHA-256 hash, size, and file-type extension.
 * Automatically creating indexes of some of those files that are in JSON with a specific indexing field and a specific extension.